ThilinaRajapakse/simpletransformers/docs/_docs/29-seq2seq-model.md

 ---
-title: T5 Model
+title: Seq2Seq Model
-permalink: /docs/t5-model/
+permalink: /docs/seq2seq-model/
-excerpt: "T5Model for T5 tasks."
+excerpt: "Seq2SeqModel for Seq2Seq tasks."
-last_modified_at: 2020/07/21 14:14:31
+last_modified_at: 2020/07/21 14:14:15
 toc: true
 ---

-## `T5Model`
+## `Seq2SeqModel`

-The `T5Model` class is used for any NLP task performed with a T5 model.
+The `Seq2SeqModel` class is used for Sequence-to-Sequence tasks.

+### Generic Encoder-Decoder Models

+The following rules currently apply to generic Encoder-Decoder models (does not apply to BART and Marian):

+- The decoder must be a `bert` model.
+- The encoder can be one of `[bert, roberta, distilbert, camembert, electra]`.
+- The encoder and the decoder must be of the same "size".
+(E.g. `roberta-base` encoder and a `bert-base-uncased` decoder)

-To create a `T5Model`, you must specify a `model_name`.
+To create a generic Encoder-Decoder model with `Seq2SeqModel`, you must provide the three parameters below.

+- `encoder_type`: The type of model to use as the encoder.
+- `encoder_name`: The exact architecture and trained weights to use.
+This may be a Hugging Face Transformers compatible pre-trained model, a community model, or the path to a directory containing model files.
-- `model_name` specifies the exact architecture and trained weights to use.
+- `decoder_name`: The exact architecture and trained weights to use.
 This may be a Hugging Face Transformers compatible pre-trained model, a community model, or the path to a directory containing model files.

     **Note:** For a list of standard pre-trained models, see [here](https://huggingface.co/transformers/pretrained_models.html).
     {: .notice--info}